Introduction: Longifying Your Furby

 Step 1: Choosing a Furby and a Plan

 This tutorial is for 1998 Classic Furbies and 1999 Furby Buddy only, nothing newer.

 Original Furbies have the moving eyelids and beak and are slightly bigger, but can be harder to operate on.
 Furby Buddies are slightly smaller and easier to work with, but you don’t get the mobility.
 I would recommend a simple lengthening for anyone with meager sewing skills.

 Another issue is the debate between using vintage Furbies or sourcing "vegan" faceplates out of resin or clay.
 I very much implore you to use this method if you are looking to make a long Furby Buddy, as it can be considerably cheaper.
 You can buy plain white resin faceplates for painting, custom colors, or even translucent glitter-filled ones!
 These also typically have the eyechips already removed, so you can skip that trouble.

 Here are the main options for operation styles:

 Furby Buddy: Simple lengthening: creating a color-matched body that sews directly to the original Furb body.
 Least amount of work but requires you to find one in relatively good shape or wash it.
 (Step 3)

 Furby Buddy: Full re-furb-ishment: disassembling and re-creating the original body.
 Great for it’s customizing opportunity, a little more work, and you can end up with an ugly seam around the faceplate.
 Plus you can buy a cheap used Furb with sketchy fur fabric.
-(Step 4)
+See here for using a (Step 4)